Russia says drone attacks on its Syria base have increased

-HEMEIMEEM AIR BASE, Syria (AP) — Russian air defense assets in Syria have downed 45 drones targeting their main base in the country, its military said Thursday.
+HEMEIMEEM AIR BASE, Syria (AP) — Russian air defense assets in Syria have downed 45 drones targeting their main base in the country, its military said Thursday, after an attack by the Islamic State group on a Syrian army base a day earlier killed seven troops.

 The Russian Defense Ministry spokesman, Maj.
 Gen. Igor Konashenkov, said that five of them were shot down in the last three days near the Hemeimeem air base.
 The base in the province of Latakia serves as the main hub for Russian operations in Syria.